 We currently have transactions denominated in various non-U.S. currencies, and may, in the future, have sales denominated in the currencies of additional countries.
 In addition, we incur a portion of our expenses in non-U.S. currencies, and to the extent we need to convert currency to pay expenses, we are exposed to potentially unfavorable changes in exchange rates and added transaction costs.
-We expect international transactions to become an increasingly important part of our business, and such transactions may be subject to unexpected regulatory requirements and other barriers.
+International transactions may be subject to unexpected regulatory requirements and other barriers.
 Any fluctuation in relevant currency exchange rates may negatively impact our business, financial condition and results of operations.
 We have not previously engaged in foreign currency hedging, and any effort to hedge our foreign currency exposure may not be effective due to lack of experience, unreasonable costs or illiquid markets.
 In addition, hedging may not protect against all foreign currency fluctuations and can result in losses.